FRC-Utilities/QDriverStation/etc/deploy/windows/installer/extra-files/README-QDS.txt

 If you just want to drive your robot, you should be able to do so by running the  QDriverStation from the Start menu.
-The Driver Station works with both 2015 robots and 2009-2014 robots.

 If you want to drive a 2015 robot, we recommend you to download a mDNS service installer for your system.